ulissigroup/vasp-interactive/README.md

 In the all / partial pass cases, `VaspInteractive` should be able to handle I/O correctly, while in the case of minimal support (likely using VASP 5.4.x), only the energy and force information are parsed.

-If you have an incompatible VASP build, consult your sysadmin or use VASP in container images.
+If you have an incompatible VASP build, consider use our [custom patch script](./vasp-build/patch.py) (more details see the [advanced topics](#enhanced-interactive-mode-by-patching-vasp-source-codes) and [readme](./vasp-build/README.md)).

 ### `VaspInteractive` fails to parse VASP 5.4.x outputs

 As stated above, in some VASP 5 cases the support is minimal.
 Please ensure the flag `parse_vaspout=True` is set during the calculator initialization and `txt` parameter is neither `"-"` nor `None`, because the parsing of VASP raw output requires a real file on disk.

 ### `VaspInteractive` hangs up forever after the first ionic step

-First, make sure the [compatibility test](#installation) passes.
-Please also disable any output redirection in the VASP command env variables.
+First, make sure the [compatibility test](#installation) passes. and check if `vasp.out` is empty.
+If so, disable any output redirection in the VASP command env variables.
 If you want to achieve something like `mpirun -n 16 vasp_std > vasp.out`, set the `txt` parameter of the calculator instead.

+If the issue occurs on a batch job system (slurm, lsf, pbs, etc), check if I/O buffer can be disable via the job launcher (for example the ["unbeffered"](https://slurm.schedmd.com/srun.html#OPT_unbuffered) option of slurm `srun`).

 ### "The OUTCAR and vasprun.xml outputs may be incomplete" warning